 Some conditions causing impairment commonly assessed using Table 6

 - various inhalant use disordersvarious prescription drug use disorders.

 Example: A 35 year old man is diagnosed with alcohol use disorder.
 The medical evidence shows he has participated in rehabilitation treatments over the last 5 years but continues to be alcohol dependent.
 He uses alcohol every day and is often unable to complete his daily activities such as preparing meals or showering due to the effects of alcohol.
 His relationships with family members are often strained and at times family members are not on speaking terms with him.
 His work attendance records show that he often does not attend work for 1 or 2 days within a fortnight, but this varies.
 In addition, he has undergone liver function tests that identified significantly impaired liver function.
 Under Table 6, this man would receive an impairment rating of 10 points due to the moderate impact his condition of alcohol dependence has on his ability to function.
 In this case, consideration should also be given to whether his liver condition is permanent and fully diagnosed, treated and stabilised and, if so, whether it receives an impairment rating under Table 10 - Digestive and Reproductive Function.

 Act reference: Social Security (Tables for the Assessment of Work-related Impairment for Disability Support Pension) Determination 2011 Table 6 - Functioning related to Alcohol, Drug and Other Substance Use, Table 10 - Digestive and Reproductive Function

 Impairments that should not be assessed using Table 6

-Long term impairments that result from the alcohol, drug and other substance use, for example, neurological of cognitive impairment, cirrhosis or chronic liver disease, pancreatitis or other complications of end organ damage.
-These resulting conditions should be assessed under the appropriate Table according to the area of function affected.
+Long term impairments that result from alcohol, drug or other substance use, can include neurological or cognitive impairment, cirrhosis or other chronic liver disease, pancreatitis or other complications of end organ damage.
+To avoid double counting, these resulting conditions should be assessed under the appropriate table according to the area of function affected.